 Mid-winter Bald Eagle Surveys.
-Winter counts of bald eagles began in1962 when data was collected during the Mid-winter Waterfowl Inventory conducted by personnel from the USFWS and WDG.
+Winter counts of bald eagles began in 1962 when data was collected during the Mid-winter Waterfowl Inventory conducted by personnel from the USFWS and WDG.
 In 1979, the National Wildlife Federation assumed the task of coordinating a nation-wide combined agency and private volunteer winter count that involved 26,000 participants (Knight et al. 1981).
 WDG coordinated the Washington portion of the effort that involved 359 individuals in 1979.
 In subsequent years, the mid-winter survey involved as many as 1,100 volunteer observers (Taylor 1988, 1989).
-In 1982, the survey was standardized to 1,241 geographic survey units, 8 x12 mi in area.
-The standardized Mid-winter Survey was conducted each winter from 1982-89 (Appendix B).
+In 1982, the survey was standardized to 1,241 geographic survey units, 8x12 mi in area.
+The standardized Mid-winter Survey was conducted each winter from 1982-89.
 The state-wide Mid-winter Survey, which required much WDFW staff time to coordinate, compile, and report, was discontinued when it became apparent that the bald eagle was recovering and that much of the year-to-year variation in the number of wintering eagles was at least in part produced by conditions outside of Washington, such as prey abundance in British Columbia.
-Mid-winter surveys have been continued by volunteers and other agencies for discrete parts of the state (e.g. Skagit River, Whatcom County, Lake Roosevelt, etc.).
+Mid-winter surveys have been continued by The Nature Conservancy, National Park Service, U.S. Forest Service, Department of Defense and many volunteers for discrete areas of the state (e.g., Skagit River, Whatcom County, Lake Roosevelt, etc.).